Eeew! What is that smell?

-But I digress.
-You’ll want to rub the dryer sheets all over the outside of your window and door screens.
+However, I digress.
+You’ll rub the dryer sheets all over the outside of your window and door screens.
 The stink bugs won’t like the smell and stay away from those areas.

 Again, this may not be an end-all solution, but it will definitely keep some of them at bay and hopefully lessen their impact within your home.

 3. Squishy, Squishy

 Like many animals and pests, if they smell their own scent, stink bugs will stay away because they know that it is either someone else’s territory or that a predator has squooshed them to where their odor has been released.

 If you have a lot of stink bugs outdoors, you can catch a lot of them and then squoosh them.
 You can catch them by hanging a wet or damp towel outdoors over a lawn chair at night.

 Then the next morning you should have quite a few that were attracted to it.